tiendu/hierarchical_functional_profiler/README.md

 ==> This will generate a file with UniProt ID and the corresponding Brite hierarchy.

 We also need to filter the result from DIAMOND blastx.
 Redundant results e.g., short ORFs, are expected from DIAMOND blastx.
-Use the formatblast.pl to do it.
+Use the filterblast.pl to do it.
 ```
-perl formatblast.pl result_from_DIAMOND_blastx
+perl filterblast.pl result_from_DIAMOND_blastx
 ```

 Finally, use the findfunction.pl to look for the Brite hierarchy.